-The right panel of Figure.\,\ref{fig:eta_Lbol} shows the bolometric luminosity increases with the accretion rate for given SMBH masses $\log(M_\mathrm{SMBH}/\mathrm{M_\odot})=6,\,7,\,8$. {The relation between the accretion rate and bolometric luminosity can be categorized into four regimes: \begin{itemize} \item For super-Eddington accretion rates, $L_\mathrm{bol}$ scales logarithmically with $\dot{m}$ instead of linearly.
+The right panel of Fig.\,\ref{fig:eta_Lbol} shows the bolometric luminosity increases with the accretion rate for given SMBH masses $\log(M_\mathrm{SMBH}/\mathrm{M_\odot})=6,\,7,\,8$.
+The relation between the accretion rate and bolometric luminosity can be categorized into four regimes: \begin{itemize} \item For super-Eddington accretion rates, $L_\mathrm{bol}$ scales logarithmically with $\dot{m}$ instead of linearly.
 This behavior arises from the photon trapping effect in the inner slim disk region, which occupies a significant portion of the accretion flow at such high accretion rates. \item At $-2.9<\log{\dot{m}}\lesssim0$, $L_\mathrm{bol}$ scales linearly with $\dot{m}$.
 In this accretion rate range, the accretion flow consists of a pure disk-corona system, whose radiative efficiency is explicitly controlled to be that of the standard disk (Note that the radiative efficiency depends on the spin of the SMBH, which is assumed to be zero in the scope of this paper). \item At $-4\lesssim\log \dot m<-2.9$, the accretion flow transitions into the ADAF regime, where the luminosity scales roughly as $L_\mathrm{bol}\propto\dot{m}^{2}$.
 In this range, Columb collision between ions and electrons dominates the heating term in the energy balance of electrons. \item At $\log{\dot{m}}\lesssim-4$, the slope flattens to $L_\mathrm{bol}\propto \dot{m}$.
-Here, the heating induced by viscosity (controlled by the $\delta$ parameter) dominates over Coulomb collisions, and radiative cooling balances only the viscosity-induced heating, which roughly scales as $\propto\dot{m}$ \citep{mahadevan1997}. \end{itemize} } At $-4\lesssim\log \dot m<-2.9$, the luminosity scales roughly as $L_\mathrm{bol}\propto\dot{m}^{2}$, and at $\log{\dot{m}}\lesssim-4$, the slope flattens, when the viscosity induced heating dominates over the Columb collisions for electrons.
-At around $-2.9<\log{\dot{m}}\lesssim0$, the slope flattens again, indicating the transition to the disk-corona regime, and above the Eddington accretion rate, where the slim mode dominates, the trend of increasing luminosity with the accretion rate flattens further.
-Such trends are consistent across SMBHs of different masses, with higher masses leading to larger luminosities.
+The heating induced by viscosity (controlled by the $\delta$ parameter) dominates over Coulomb collisions, and radiative cooling balances only the viscosity-induced heating, which roughly scales as $\propto\dot{m}$ \citep{mahadevan1997}. \end{itemize}